mazen-mardini/libpahmm/README.md

 - It's free and open-source.

 ## Basic usage
-Let's see how libpahmm can be used in Python and C. This following example will calculate the distance between two sequences in fasta file containing RNA-data.
+Let's see how libpahmm can be used in Python and C. This following examples will calculate the distance between two sequences in fasta file containing RNA-data.

 ### Using Python